AUI > Research > Center for Greening the Supply Chain

 Action Oriented

 At AUI, we don’t just identify problems – we develop and deploy solutions.
-Through the CGSC, AUI will convene leaders, conduct workshops and pursue research and development needed to create a greener supply chain of critical materials.
+Through the CASCR, AUI will form partnerships and pursue research and development needed to secure a more resilient supply chain of critical materials.

 Quick Links